Mirtazapine is an antidepressant medicine.

 A serious allergic reaction to mirtazapine is rare.

-Immediate action required: Call 999 or go to an emergency department (ED) straight away if:
+Emergency action required: Call 999 or go to an emergency department (ED) straight away if:

 - you get a skin rash that may include itchy, red, swollen, blistered or peeling skin